bivex/McpSwitcher/README.md

 1. **Start with "Concept of Operations"** if this is your first time using MCP Switcher.
 2. **Go to "Installation and Setup"** if you need to install the application.
-3. **Use "Task-Based Procedures"** to find instructions for specific actions (enable a server, export configuration, etc.).
+3. **Use "Task-Based Procedures"** to find instructions for specific actions (enable a server, export configuration, search skills, etc.).
 4. **Check "Troubleshooting"** if you encounter problems.
 5. **Refer to the "Glossary"** for unfamiliar terms.